Dassel History Center & Ergot Museum: Dassel History Center & Ergot Museum

-The Dassel History Center & Ergot Museum, operated by the Dassel Area Historical Society established the museum in 2006 in the historic Universal Laboratories building.
-The museum features permanent exhibits relating to local history of Dassel, Minnesota alongside the story of ergot, a fungus that has had a profound impact on humanity.
-Permanent exhibits include, Ergot: From Blight to Blessing: This exhibit explores the complex history of ergot, delving into its dangers as a rye disease and its surprising benefits as a source for medicinal drugs; Dassel Seed Corn Story: Planting the Seed: This exhibit highlights the significant role Dassel played in the seed corn industry, showcasing the area's agricultural heritage; Magnus Johnson: No Yokel and No Man’s Echo: This exhibit tells the story of Minnesota Farmer-Labor Party politician Magnus Johnson, the only Swedish-born person to serve in the U.S. Senate.
-Johnson championed farmers' rights during his time in Congress.
-The museum regularly features rotating exhibits that delve into various aspects of Dassel's history and culture.
-These exhibits might explore local businesses, prominent figures, or historical events.
-In addition to exhibits the museum organizes events throughout the year, such as lectures, workshops, and demonstrations related to local history and culture.
+The Dassel History Center & Ergot Museum is operated by the Dassel Area Historical Society.
+The museum opened in 2006 in the historic Universal Laboratories building.
+The museum features permanent about the history of Dassel, Minnesota, and the story of ergot, a fungus that has affected people through history.
+The exhibit Ergot: From Blight to Blessing explains the history of ergot, showing how it harmed rye crops and how it became a source for medicine.
+The exhibit Dassel Seed Corn Story: Planting the Seed describes Dassel’s role in the seed corn industry and the region’s farming traditions.
+The exhibit Magnus Johnson: No Yokel and No Man’s Echo tells about Magnus Johnson, a member of the Minnesota Farmer–Labor Party and the only Swedish-born person to serve in the U.S. Senate.
+The museum also presents changing exhibits about Dassel’s history and culture that may focus on local businesses, leaders, or key events.
+It holds events during the year, including lectures, workshops, and programs on local history and culture.

-FungusAmongus Players Theatre

-The FungusAmongus Players Theatre is an on-site theatre troupe of the Dassel History Center & Ergot Museum.
-This community theatre group stages performances that connect to the museum's themes or explore local history, offering audiences a unique blend of entertainment and historical insight.

 Research collection

-The Dassel History Center & Ergot Museum maintains a comprehensive research collection chronicling the history of Dassel, Kingston, Darwin, and the surrounding townships.
-This valuable resource includes a detailed index of Dassel newspapers dating back to 1893, along with microfilm and original copies.
-Additionally, the collection boasts census records, plat maps, obituaries, photographs, published histories, church and school records, family histories, and a community entity index.
-The museum staff accepts queries via phone, mail, email, or in-person visits to assist with research needs.
+The Dassel History Center & Ergot Museum keeps a research collection about the history of Dassel, Kingston, Darwin, and nearby townships.
+It includes an index of Dassel newspapers starting in 1893, with microfilm and original copies.
+The collection also has census records, plat maps, obituaries, photographs, local histories, church and school records, family histories, and a community index.

 Universal Laboratories Building is a building in Dassel, Minnesota, United States, listed on the National Register of Historic Places.
 It was listed on the National Register for its role in the production of ergot from the mid-1930s through the late 1960s.